jeffThompson/CreativeProgramming2/Week06_Mask/README.md

 With your symbols/objects figured out, make a drawing of what you want your mask to look like.
 Be as detailed as possible – this is a great way to work out your ideas before diving into code.
 Annotations like arrows, labels, etc can help explain your ideas.
 When you're done, photograph your drawing (if it's analog) and upload to Canvas.
 If you have time, you can also start prototyping your mask in code.

-Please also read *Shape of Content* by Ben Shahn (1957) and *Introducing Myself* by Ursula Le Guin (ca 1980s).
+Please also read *The Biography of a Painting* by Ben Shahn (1957) and *Introducing Myself* by Ursula Le Guin (ca 1980s).
 Both pieces talk about developing imagery, symbols, and ideas in ones' work.

 ***